jpace/diffj/README.markdown

 consider reordered import statements to be a change in the code.

 **Ignoring comments**: DiffJ skips comments when comparing code.
-Thus comments that has been updated (perhaps as a result of running DoctorJ) will not be seen as a change.
+Thus comments that have been updated (perhaps as a result of running DoctorJ) will not be seen as a change.

 **Showing added and deleted declarations**: DiffJ reports declarations that have